 Mail: LA-AID, 520 Olive Street, Shreveport, LA 71104

 Facebook page: https://www.facebook.com/LouisianaAid

-DONATE via Paypal or Venmo@LouisianaAID (select business in the tab) or send a check or money order payable to Louisiana Advocates for Immigrants in Detention to our P.O.
-Box 51441, Lafayette, LA 70505 .
+DONATE via Paypal or Venmo@LouisianaAID (select business in the tab) or send a check or money order payable to Louisiana Advocates for Immigrants in Detention to 520 Olive Street, Shreveport, LA 71104.

-Monies primarily help released immigrants get to the nearest Airport or greyhound bus station so they maybe reunited with their family.
-Seven of the detention centers are an hour and a half from the nearest airport or full service greyhound bus station.
+Monies help released immigrants get to the nearest Airport or greyhound bus station so they may be reunited with their families.
+We also maintain a temporary shelter in Shreveport to house released immigrants for one night before they travel to their family.
+Seven of the detention centers are an hour and a half from the nearest airport or full-service greyhound bus station.

 LA-AID has volunteer groups in Lafayette, Alexandria, Shreveport, Monroe and affiliations with groups in Natchez, MS and New Orleans.
 LA-AID is a 501(c)(3) organization.